-2022 Materiality \$521,000 Basis for determining materiality 5% of Profit before Tax Rationale for the benchmark applied Selected as our benchmark as the entity focuses on profitability, seen as the main interest of investors.
-Performance materiality \$338,000 Basis for determining performance materiality 65% of materiality Rationale for the benchmark applied This level was been selected to reflect our first year as auditors and overall assessment of auditing the Bank.
+2023 2022 Materiality \$790,000 \$521,000 Basis for determining materiality 5% of Profit before Tax 5% of Profit before Tax Rationale for the benchmark applied Selected as our benchmark as the entity focuses on profitability, seen as the main interest of investors. as the entity focuses on Performance materiality \$513,000 \$338,000 Basis for determining performance materiality 65% of materiality , determined on the basis of our risk assessment together with our assessment of the overall control environment. -